art-suite/art-suite-foundations/packages/art-email-validator/README.md

 * `message<string>` developer-consumable description of what happened

 Note, the result is ambiguous if `valid == false`, but `invalid != true`.
 This indicates the SMTP server failed to respond in a known way and there was no fallbackValidator.

+### Trivia

+* Gmail.com ignores dots in email names, and it's a problem.
+This validator will generally succeed because Gmail.com will report that the mailbox exists.
+However, if you are using Mailgun, mailgun will refuse to actually send the email if it has extra dots: https://jameshfisher.com/2018/04/07/the-dots-do-matter-how-to-scam-a-gmail-user